eremeeff/docs.jetfueltenders/source/pages/import-excel/index.rst

 This document is based on IATA XML Tender / Bid Fuel Data Standard.

+Here is a `sample Excel document <https://www.jetfueltenders.com/documents/4/Test_Import-tender-information.xlsx>`_ which you can use as reference.

 .. raw:: html

     <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; height: auto; margin-bottom: 3em;">